 Previously, Mr. Branning was Executive...

-Those who need more fluency in the operational side of private medical practice will get a strong foundational understanding of key business skills.
-This is an excellent opportunity for physicians, nurses, administrators and others who currently manage the business components of an independent practice,, as well as those considering the move from a large healthcare system practice to a private partnership or solo practice.
+This course is designed for healthcare providers and administrators with an interest in staying up to date on evolving regulatory and compensation models in healthcare.
+It is also a good fit for those who need more fluency in the operational side of medical practice, as it includes a strong foundational understanding of key business skills.
+This is an excellent opportunity for physicians, nurses, administrators and others who currently manage the business components of a medical practice, as well as those considering the move from a large healthcare system practice to a private partnership or solo practice.

-This 5-week program will give medical practice professionals the knowledge you need to continue an independent practice with proper business management as well as high-quality patient care.
+This flexible, online program will give medical practice professionals the knowledge you need to continue an independent practice with proper business management as well as high-quality patient care.
 Topics include: